How to Do a Content Audit (the Strategic Way)

 Content Audits vs. SEO Audits

-A content audit is not the same as an SEO audit—though they sometimes intersect, they are different tools designed to achieve different goals.
+A content audit is not the same as an SEO audit — though they sometimes intersect, they are different tools designed to achieve different goals.

-Ask a guitarist and a music producer to critique a song and, chances are, you’ll get different feedback.
+Ask a guitarist and a music producer to critique a song, and chances are, you’ll get different feedback.
 The guitarist might focus on the individual guitar riffs, the effects used, or the techniques employed during the solo.
 The producer might consider the song structure, the vocal harmonies, or the overall production values.
-Neither criticism is right or wrong—its usefulness just depends on the type of feedback you want.
+Neither criticism is right or wrong — its usefulness just depends on the type of feedback you want.

 The relationship between SEO audits and content audits is similar: